 top of page

 Ben Wright is a historian of early America, specializing in the history of race and religion.
-He is the author or editor of four books and has published articles in venues including the American Historical Review and the Washington Post.
+He is the author or editor of five books and has published articles in venues including the American Historical Review and the Washington Post.

 His research explores how people of faith understood and responded to social injustice, particularly around issues of race.
 His first book Bonds of Salvation: How Christianity Inspired and Limited American Abolitionism explores how religion shaped the American antislavery movement and both helped to create and nearly destroy the American nation.
 His new project explores how unrecognized transformations in American and British imperialism were forged through religious cooperation and competition in West Africa.